standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 Group: QuestionWithTemporalAnswer
 Parent: QuestionAndAnswer
-Answer substitute TemporalAnswer
+Description: "A question whose answer is a date or a time" Answer substitute TemporalAnswer
 // NOT: "Answer only date or time" and NOT "Answer only TemporalAnswer"
 ```